WETV-CD: Analog-to-digital conversion

-From WETV's sign-on of September 5, 1985, to September 1, 2015, the station broadcast in analog at 61 watts, WETV was then approved to "flash-cut" the channel 11 frequency to digital, with a power increase to 300 watts, as this was done on September 1, 2015.
-However at the same time, WETV ceased broadcasting of its analog signal, as it turned on its digital signal.
+Since its sign-on September 5, 1985, WETV broadcast in analog at 61 watts.
+The station was then approved to "flash-cut" the channel 11 frequency to digital, with a power increase to 300 watts, as this was done on September 1, 2015.
+However at the same time, WETV ceased broadcasting its analog signal, as it turned on its digital signal.